-- As an emperor, he conquested Malwa (1542), Ranthambhor (1542), Raisin (1543), Rajputana annexation of Marwar (1542), Chittor (1544) & Kalinjar (1545).
-He died in 1545 while - During his brief reign of 5 years he introduced a brilliant administration, land revenue policy & several other measures to improve economic conditions of his subjects. - He issued the coin called Rupiah & fixed standard weights - He also improved communications by building several highways.
+- He was the son of Hasan Khan, the Jagirdar of Sasaram. - In 1539, he defeated Humayun in the battle of Chausa & assumed the title Sher Shah as emperor. - As an emperor, he conquested Malwa (1542), Ranthambhor (1542), Raisin (1543), Rajputana annexation of Marwar (1542), Chittor (1544) & Kalinjar (1545).
+He died in 1545 while conquesting Kalinjar. - Purana Quila was built during his reign. - During his brief reign of 5 years he introduced a brilliant administration, land revenue policy & several other measures to improve economic conditions of his subjects. - He issued the coin called Rupiah & fixed standard weights & measures all over the empire. - He also improved communications by building several highways.
 He built the Grand Trunk Road (G.T.
 Roa(d), which runs from Calcutta to Peshawar.
-The other roads built during his reign were: Agra to Mandu, Agra to Jodhpur & - He set up cantonment in various parts of his empire & - According to Abul Fazal the empire of Sher Shah was - Like Allauddin Khalji he also introduced Dagh & Chehra in - Zamindars were removed & the taxes were directly - Akbar, the eldest son of Humayun, ascended the throne under the title of Jalaluddin Muhammad Akbar Badshah - Second Battle of Panipat (5 Nov., 1556) was fought between Hemu (the Hindu General of Muhammad Adil Shah) & Bairam Khan (the regent of Akbar).
-Hemu was defeated, - In the initial years of his rule Akbar was first under the influence of his reagent Bairam & then under her foster - The period of influence of Maham Anga on Akbar i.e. form - Age of marriage for boys & girls was increased to 16 years & - In his 24th year Akbar introduced Dashala system for the collection of land revenue by the state.
+The other roads built during his reign were: Agra to Mandu, Agra to Jodhpur & Chittor, Lahore to Multan. - He set up cantonment in various parts of his empire & strong garrison was posted in each cantonments. - According to Abul Fazal the empire of Sher Shah was divided into 63 sarkars or districts. - The unit of land measurement was "bigha". - Like Allauddin Khalji he also introduced Dagh & Chehra in the army - Zamindars were removed & the taxes were directly collected. - He was buried in Sasaram.